rcw3bb/sample-llm-db-application/README.md

     The script answers predefined questions by finding the most similar text in the database and using the QA model to generate answers.

 4. **Run the script**:

     ```sh
     python hf-db-question-answering.py
     ```

+    > Run the following of a subset of squad_v2 dataset as sample data.
+    >
+    > ```
+    > python hf-db-question-answering-squad.py
+    > ```

 ## Example

 The script will output answers to the predefined questions along with the confidence score and the context from which the answer was derived.
-Then the final answers based on the highest confidence score.
+Then the final answers are based on the first score that is equal or greater than 0.5.

 ## Author